Skip to Content

 • winning a dangerous fight

-• negotiating with a powerful spirit
+• negotiating with a powerful being

 • discovering valuable salvage